 After that poem I enjoyed an abundant summer where I wrote a poem each day in my notebook.
 And each afternoon I would share the day’s offering with my father.
 He, then, began to share my poems with his poet friends, especially Reuel Denney who then commented on my four-beat blues.

-Tell us about your journey till now, how has your writing style evolved over time
+Tell us about your journey till now, how has your writing style evolved over time?

 A.K.
 Ramanujan called my first book The Elephants of Reckoning “a welcome addition to the poetry of migration.”
 I have been working in the field of migration ever since.
 I cross borders of all sorts: geographic, linguistic, cultural.
 I write poems in five languages.
 I love in those five and would welcome loving in all others.
 I don’t believe in borders.
 My writing style has evolved from free, fractured verse that uses the whole page as a canvass to a more ordered, visually pleasing almost formal verse, although the liberty to determine syllabics is the most vital poetic right for me.
 So, I may write a “free” sonnet: keeping the fourteen-line length, conserving the turn, but playing with the meter.
 I have always wanted to break any chains imposed on my poetic daimon.